How To Make Wine From Green Grapes

 After the initial fermentation, I rack the wine to remove the sediment and transfer it into a clean vessel for further aging.
 Patience is key during this stage, as the wine needs time to develop its flavors and mature.
 I often find that green grape wine benefits from a longer aging process, allowing it to achieve a well-rounded and complex taste.

-See also How To Make Concord Grape Wine
+See also How To Make Chokecherry Wine

 Bottling and Enjoying